k8sland/lab1/secret/README.md

 1. Create a deployment and service for **Postgres** using the official docker image
     1. [Postgresql](https://hub.docker.com/_/postgres/)
+    2. Use tag: 9.6.8-alpine
-    2. Make sure your service is externally accessible
+    3. Make sure your service is externally accessible
 2. Create a secret that contains the db user/password
 3. Leverage your secret in your deployment manifest
 4. Launch your Postgres application